What is Burn Rate?

 What are the Implications of a High Burn Rate?

-A high burn rate suggests that a company is depleting its cash supply at a faster rate.
-It indicates that is it at a higher likelihood of entering a state of financial distress.
+A high burn rate suggests that a company is depleting its cash supply at a fast rate.
+It indicates that it is at a higher likelihood of entering a state of financial distress.
 This may suggest that investors will need to more aggressively set deadlines to realize revenue, given a set amount of funding.
-Alternatively, it might mean that investors would be required to inject more cash into a company for it to realize revenue.
+Alternatively, it might mean that investors would be required to inject more cash into a company to provide more time for it to realize revenue and reach profitability.

 How to Reduce Burn Rate?

 1. Layoffs and Pay Cuts

 Typically, an investor may negotiate a clause in a financing deal to reduce staff or compensation if a company is experiencing a high burn rate.
 Layoffs often occur in larger start-ups that are pursuing a leaner strategy or that have just agreed to a new financing deal.

 A company can project an increase in growth that improves its economies of scale.
 This allows it to cover its fixed expenses, such as overhead and R&D, to improve its financial situation.
 For example, many food delivery start-ups are in a loss-generating scenario.
 However, forecasts in growth and economies of scale encourage investors to further fund these companies in hopes of achieving future profitability.

 Often, companies spend on marketing in order to achieve growth in their user base or product use.
 However, start-ups are often constrained, in that they lack the resources to use paid advertising.
 As such, “growth hacking” is a term often used in start-ups to refer to a growth strategy that does not rely on costly advertising.
 One example is Airbnb engineers reconfiguring Craigslist in order to redirect traffic from Craigslist onto its own site.

 Applications in Financial Modeling & Valuation